ibm-cloud-docs/hs-crypto/delete-keys.md

 {{site.data.keyword.hscrypto}} instance, you can use  {{site.data.keyword.hscrypto}} to delete root keys or standard keys and its contents, .

 When you delete a key, you shred its contents and associated data.
 Any data that is encrypted by the key becomes inaccessible.
+Only imported root keys can be restored after deletion.
 [Destroying resources](/docs/hs-crypto?topic=hs-crypto-security-and-compliance#data-deletion)
 is not recommended for production environments, but might be useful for temporary environments such as testing or QA.